Community

 The Creative Expressions Program provides education, enrichment, cultural experiences, and professional arts opportunities for Gesher participants.
 This program collaborates with community partners to offer a wide variety of art-based classes and activities that include visual and performing arts, photography, sculpting, writing, poetry, etc. Participants often uncover new talents and create their own journey based on their individual interests.
 Creative Expressions also assists to further hone participant skills, show their work in galleries, performances, etc., and develop as entrepreneurs, if desired.

-Activities may include lessons or individual/group activities at the Lois and Milton Y. Zussman Activity Center, the Gesher Diem Building, the Gesher Frank Building, at our community partner locations, art galleries and fairs, community expos, and at other organizations or public settings.
-Creative Expressions is currently offered to Activity Center & Clubhouse members, Choices Program participants, Brown Center participants, and Vocational Skill Builders.
+Activities may include lessons or individual/group activities at the Lois and Milton Y. Zussman Center, the Gesher Diem Building, the Gesher Frank Building, at our community partner locations, art galleries and fairs, community expos, and at other organizations or public settings.
+Creative Expressions is currently offered to Clubhouse members, Choices Program participants, Brown Center participants, and Vocational Skill Builders.

 Click here to learn more about our artists!